Bedrock-OSS/bedrock-wiki/docs/commands/mcfunction.md

 Function files can be nested, for example: `BP/functions/teleport/home.mcfunction` will create a new function called `teleport/home`, which can be called in game like `/function teleport/home`.

-Functions can be reloaded from the file without leaving the game with the `/reload` command.
+Function files can be reloaded without leaving the game with the `/reload` command.

 ## Running functions through tick.json